-The Group considers these to be Convertible Equity Instruments and records the principal of the loan note as an equity in a Convertible loan note reserve.
-The accrued interest on the principal amount, for which there is no obligation to settle in cash, is also recorded in the Convertible loan note reserve.
+The Group considers these to be Convertible Equity Instruments and records the principal of the loan note as an equity liability in a Convertible loan note reserve.
+The accrued interest on the principal amount is also recorded in the Convertible loan note reserve.
 Upon redemption of the instrument and the issue of share capital, the amount is reclassified from the convertible loan note reserve to share capital and share premium.